 - If you haven't already, submit an application through the TSA Pre✓ application program or another DHS Trusted Traveler program.
 Make sure that your name, date of birth and gender exactly match the government-issued photo ID that you use when traveling.

 - If your application is approved by DHS, you will receive a KTN/PASS ID/DoD ID number.
 Be sure to include that number in your MileagePlus profile or add it to your reservation each time you book travel.
+A KTN cannot be entered into the member's MileagePlus profile unless the member's name, gender and date of birth are already entered.
+Members who need to add/edit the name, date of birth or gender may do so at united.com.
+Please allow 14 days for changes to take effect.
 You can update existing United reservations through the "Edit traveler information" option in Manage Reservations.
 In order to receive expedited screening benefits, your KTN/PASS ID/DoD ID number must be included in your reservation, and you must have the TSA Pre✓ logo or "TSE PRE" displayed on your boarding pass.
 A Trusted Traveler program card alone will not grant TSA Pre✓ access.

 If you have a flight departing within 72 hours after adding your KTN/PASS ID/DoD ID number to your MileagePlus profile, you will also need to add the number directly to your reservation.
 If you add your number after checking in, please reprint your boarding pass.

 - Be sure to enter your name, date of birth and gender into the traveler information section of your flight reservations exactly as noted when you applied to the DHS Trusted Traveler program.
 The TSA will use this information to confirm your eligibility for TSA Pre✓ benefits for each flight.